skip to Main Content

 • All companies must confirm in writing that they have received your complaint unless it is resolved within three business days.

 • All firms must provide you with the outcome of your complaint within eight weeks.
-Outlining whether it was successful or not, if they need to investigate further, and providing a formal explanation why.
+Outlining whether it was successful or not or if they need to investigate further with a formal explanation of why.

 What to Include in Your Complaint

-In your complaint, include detailed information such as your account number, dates of transactions, and specific issues faced.
-Highlight any mis-selling practices or breaches of consumer duty that you encountered.
+We recommend you include detailed information about your investment account, including the reference number, dates of transactions, and specific issues faced.
+Highlight any product sales practices that did not align with your financial goals or potential breaches of consumer duty.
 Remember, providing evidence, such as emails, letters, or financial statements, will strengthen your case and empower you in the process.

-We work on a No Win – No Fee basis, which means that if you don’t have a successful claim, you won’t have anything to pay.
-The fees we charge have been set by the Solicitors Regulation Authority and range from 15% to 30% plus VAT depending on the amount of your refund.
+We work on a No Win – No Fee basis, which means that if your claim is unsuccessful, you won’t have anything to pay.
+The fees we charge have been set by the Solicitors Regulation Authority and range from 15% to 30% plus VAT, depending on the amount of your refund.
 More about our fees.

 We have helped many clients receive thousands in compensation from various financial institutions.
 See our success stories yourself.